UP210300/UP210300_CPP/U2/README.md

     cout << "Your order is: " << pizzaType;
     cout << " pizza with tomato sauce, mozzarella and " << ingredient;
     cout << endl;

 ```

+Code explanation

 On this program the user has to choose between vegan or not vegan pizza.
 We have to set four variables, two integer type, one for the two pizza options (option) and another one for the complements (complement).
 The other variables are string type, there is one for thye pizza type (pizzaType) and a second one for the complement ingredient (ingredient).
-Then we have to ask with pizza tipe does the user wants, after that there are two main if statements one for each type of pizza, alse the is an asing value for the variable pizzaType for the two different options.
-On those is statements there is anothe if clause to ask the user wich complement wants, thyen there is a nother if statement to asing  a value for ingredient.
-Id any of the other statements is false it is diaplay an error message.
+Then we have to ask with pizza tipe does the user wants, after that there are two main if statements one for each type of pizza, on each statement there is an asing value for the variable pizzaType for the two different options.
+There is another if clause to ask the user wich complement wants, then we have another if statement to asing  a value for the ingredient variable.
+If any of the other statements is false it is diaplay an error message.
 Fianlly it is display on to the screen the order of the user wich contains the type of pizza and the choosen complement.

+Output